pwilkebrown/community-parcels-python/README.md

 ## Requirements

-* Notepad or a Python Editor
+* For editing and customizing the scripts - Notepad or a Python Editor
+* Basic understanding of GeoProcessing with ArcGIS
 * ArcGIS Desktop 10.2

 ## Resources